 The Records and Registration Office should be informed of all changes in the student's legal name for marriage or other reasons, place of residence, mailing address, and telephone number.
 The college is not responsible for a student's failure to receive official information due to his failure to notify the college of any change(s) stated above.

 SMOKING

 Roane State Community College is a smoke-free campus.
 Smoking or use of other tobacco products is prohibited inside any building.
-Smoking is permitted outside of buildings in designated locations where ash urns are provided.
+Smoking is permitted outside of buildings in designated locations.

 (See RSCC Policy GA-21-01).